Abhishekbyrareddy/salary_app/README.md

 1. Which Job Titles Offer the Highest Salaries for Specific Levels of Experience?
 2. Do Salary Differences Exist Based on Gender for Individuals with the Same Job Titles and Experience Levels?
-3. What Are the Projected Salary Trends for Various Job Roles Over the Next Decade?
+3. What is the salary trend for different jon titles according to grnder?